motdotla/dotenv/README.md

 Does that make sense?
 It's a bit unintuitive, but it is how importing of ES6 modules work.
 Here is a [working example of this pitfall](https://github.com/dotenv-org/examples/tree/master/dotenv-es6-import-pitfall).

-There are also 2 alternatives to this approach:
+There are two alternatives to this approach:

 1. Preload dotenv: `node --require dotenv/config index.js` (_Note: you do not need to `import` dotenv with this approach_)
 2. Create a separate file that will execute `config` first as outlined in [this comment on #133](https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822)